-- 2 tbsp shredded coconut, plus additional for rolling if desired
+- 2 tablespoon shredded coconut plus additional for rolling if desired

 - Add cacao nibs to food processor and process until coarse powder is formed.
-Spoon out ~1 tbsp to roll balls in if desired and set aside.
+Spoon out ~1 tablespoon to roll balls in if desired and set aside.

 - Add remaining ingredients to food processor and process until broken down.
 Mixture should stick together when pressed between fingers.
 If mixture is crumbling, add a couple more dates and process again.